lancedb/genkitx-lancedb/example/README.md

 ### genkitx-lancedb
-This is a lancedb plugic for genkit framework.
+This is a lancedb plugin for genkit framework.
 It allows you to use LanceDB for ingesting and rereiving data using genkit framework.

 ### Installation
 ```bash